thorchain/Resources/Whitepapers/ASGARDEX/whitepaper-en.md

 V0.1 September 2018

 ### Abstract
 >ASGARDEX is the first decentralised exchange to be built on THORChain, intended to break feature-parity with the world's top centralised exchanges, at the same time as being more secure, reliable and powerful than any exchange before it.
-The features of ASGARDEX are not limited to it, instead being indicative of the powerful underlying capabilities of THORChain itself.
-Due to protocol-level developer inventives it is expected that there will be hundreds of exchanges, wallets and payment services deployed on THORChain.
+THORChain is the infrastructure that supports the exchange, whilst ASGARDEX is simply a user interface.
+THORChain can support any number of exchanges, and all liquidity deployed to the protocol is shared by all participants.
+As such, THORChain adds user, developer and exchange incentives to drive strong network effects around the protocol.
+A wide variety of exchanges, wallets and payment services will be ultimately built on THORChain by businesses, community members and enterprise users with different features, fees and targeted user groups.
+Centralised exchanges with fiat on/off rails, decentralised exchanges with crypto-only trading, wallets with instant asset swaps and advanced payment services will all co-exist and be powered by THORChain.

+>ASGARDEX will be deployed to demonstrate the capabilities of THORChain and will be completely fee-free.
+It is intended to be ultimately forked and run by the community.
 ASGARDEX will allow any token and coin to be traded and swapped in a completely self-sovereign and trustless environment, with no limits or account control.
 ASGARDEX will be highly performant, processing trades inside a second, as well as being deeply liquid with on-chain incentivised liquidity pools.
 Traders will be able to trade securely, coin and token holders will be able to stake in liquidity pools to earn a return, arbitrage agents will be able to earn whilst arbitraging across liquidity pools, and users will be able to swap assets instantly from decentralised applications.

-Being primarily an exchange, ASGARDEX will have native support for limit and market orders with advanced trade types and management.
-ASGARDEX will also feature leveraged margin trading, lending, indexes, derivatives, asset shorting and assets swaps.
-ASGARDEX supports fixed supply, variable supply, non-fungible tokens and security tokens.
+>ASGARDEX will support limit and market orders with advanced trade types and management, such as leveraged margin trading, lending, indexes, derivatives, asset shorting and assets swaps.
+ASGARDEX also supports the creation of fixed supply, variable supply, non-fungible tokens and security tokens.

-ASGARDEX is part of the ambitious THORChain project and will be actively developed in accordance with public development milestones.
+>ASGARDEX is part of the ambitious THORChain project and will be actively developed in accordance with public development milestones.

 ### Document Set
 The following whitepapers should be read in conjunction: